cms-analysis/flashgg/README.md

 root -b -q scan_test_output.C
 ```

-For the impatient user: Just execute
+For the impatient user: Fork https://github.com/cms-analysis/flashg and then execute

 ```
 source ~carrillo/public/for_All/flashgg_me.sh
 ```

-after you have forked cms-analysis/flashgg in /afs/cern.ch/user/c/carrillo/public/for_All/flashgg_me.sh